 |Muscles of forearm||Passive|

-- In the upper phase of the movement, the muscles that move the arm forward (inner bundles of the pectorals) are partially involved;
+- in the upper phase of the movement, the muscles that move the arm forward (inner bundles of the pectorals) are partially involved;

-- There is no traumatic danger to the elbow joint;
+- there is no traumatic danger to the elbow joint;

-The correct technique of reverse pull-ups:
+The correct technique of chin-ups:

 - Hang on the bar.

 - A grip should be shoulder width apart;